ernestofgonzalez/djangorocket/docs/index.rst

 In order to get started with your development there are a few things you need to do first:

-* Install requirements
+* Install project requirements
 * Create and connect a Postgres database
+* Run database migrations
 * Create and connect a Redis instance
 * Set up a Stripe project and product

-* Run database migrations
+Go to :doc:`Development <development>` for a step-by-step guide.

 License
 -------